Diaper size 3: up to what age or weight?

 8 packs size 3

-How to choose the best size 3 baby diaper?
+How to choose the best size 3 diaper?

 Beyond choosing the right size diaper for your baby, you also need to make sure that the diaper you give your baby is healthy for his or her skin.
-From birth to potty training, your baby will constantly be wearing diapers.
+From birth to potty training, your baby will be constantly in diapers.

 Your baby's diapers must therefore be perfectly absorbent and harmless.

-To achieve this, you need to smake sure that your baby's diapers contain no toxic chemicals, endocrine disruptors, etc. that could cause irritation, redness, diaper rash or other discomforts.
-To do this, you need to find out about the composition of the different layers of your baby's diaper: the contact layer, the absorbent material, the leak-proof material, the outer material, etc.
+To achieve this, you need to make sure that your baby ' s diapers contain no toxic chemicals, endocrine disruptors, etc., which could cause irritation, redness, diaper rash or other discomforts for your baby.
+To do this, you need to know the composition of the different layers of your baby's diaper: the contact layer, the absorbent material, the leak-proof material, the outer material, etc...

-You also need easy access to analysis reports.
-SIf you can't access them, don't bother - a lack of transparency about product composition is never a good sign.
+You should also have easy access to analysis reports.
+If they're not available, don't bother - a lack of transparency about product composition is never a good sign.

-Instead, refer to bleaching methods.
-The majority of diapers today are bleached using the ECF (Elementary Chlorine Free) method, which uses chlorine derivatives that are toxic to baby's skin.
+Instead, refer to the whitening methods.
+Most diapers today are bleached using the ECF (Elementary Chlorine Free) method, which uses chlorine derivatives that are toxic to baby's skin.
 Only 5% of baby diapers today are bleached using the TCF (Totally Chlorine Free) method, which uses neither chlorine nor chlorine dioxide.

 As for the disposable vs. cloth diaper debate, both have their advantages and disadvantages.
-Cloth diapers are more environmentally friendly, but in terms of cleanliness and risk of irritation, we prefer disposables.
+Cloth diapers are more environmentally friendly, but in terms of cleanliness and risk of irritation, disposable diapers are preferred.

 Baby's growing: when to change to a size 4 diaper?

 From your baby's 6th month of life, his weight gain continues to slow down.
-Here are a few signs that indicate it's time to switch to a size 4 diaper :
+Here are a few signs that should tell you it's time to switch to a size 4 diaper :

 • It becomes difficult to close the diaper fasteners;

-• Your baby's skin has red marks from his diaper, on his tummy and thighs.
+• Your baby's skin has red marks from the diaper, on his tummy and thighs.

-And if you can't fasten the ties at all, don't worry: your baby is growing and it's time to go up a size!
+And if you can't close the fasteners at all, don't worry: your baby is growing and it's time to go up a size!